hespanha/cmextools/README.md

 ## Usage

-The *templates* used to specify the inputs an outputs to the cmex-functions can take the form of a file or a matlab structure.
+The *templates* used to specify the inputs an outputs to the cmex-functions can take the form of a file or a *Matlab* structure.

 A typical template file is of the form: